devanshsingh15/Sales-Insight-Navigator/README.md

 Power BI

 ## Process:
-i- Upload datasets to ADLS Gen2 container SOURCE. ii- Configure ADF data flow to combine and process data. iii- Set up Synapse SQL pool to sink/receive processed data. iv- Connect Synapse SQL pool to Power BI for visualization. v- Use DAX to clean data. vi- Visualised data using interactive charts and graphs.
+1) Upload datasets to ADLS Gen2 container SOURCE.
+2) Configure ADF data flow to combine and process data.
+3) Set up Synapse SQL pool to sink/receive processed data.
+4) Connect Synapse SQL pool to Power BI for visualization.
+5) Use DAX to clean data.
+6) Visualised data using interactive charts and graphs.